March 9: Gordie Howe skates on line with sons

 Howe retires from the NHL in 1971 after 25 seasons with the Detroit Red Wings.
 But he returns to pro hockey in 1973 with the Houston Aeros of the World Hockey Association to be able to play with his sons.
 All three move to the Whalers after Houston folds and come to the NHL when Hartford is one of four WHA teams absorbed by the League for the 1979-80 season.

-Mark plays all of 1979-80 with the Whalers.
-But Marty spends much of it in the minor leagues before being recalled late in the season, setting up the chance to take a shift with his father and brother.
+Mark Howe plays all of 1979-80 with the Whalers and goes on to become a Hall of Fame defenseman.
+But Marty Howe spends much of it in the minor leagues before being recalled in early March, setting up the chance to take a shift with his father and brother.

 1952: Center Sid Abel scores his final goal as a member of the Red Wings and their famed "Production Line."
 The goal by Abel, assisted by longtime linemates Howe and Ted Lindsay, helps Detroit defeat the Toronto Maple Leafs 6-1 at Olympia Stadium.